GiulioFabbri/portfolio/README.md

 BSc - Economics & Statistics (2019-2022) University of Siena

 ### Work Experience
-Data science intern (Accenture, Milan Jan 2024 - )
+Energy Data Management and Forecasting for the Accenture AIP platform
+In this role, I had the opportunity to:
-- Studying and analyzing data flows of big energy producers & sellers in the italian market
+ - Analyse the data flows and models of the application
-- Developing and testing of new features for the energy APP of Poste Italiane
-- Application Mantainance
+ - Work on energy consumption forecasting (R software)
+ - Perform application maintenance
+ - Write technical manuals (Azure DevOps)
+ - Lead User Acceptance Testing (UAT) sessions with clients
+ - Collaborate with international teams

 ### Projects
 - Time Series Webpage Users prediction (Python)